TAIsRich/chuwa0808/ShortQuestions/Annotations.md

     @DeleteMapping("/{id}")
     public ResponseEntity<String> deletePost(@PathVariable(name = "id") long id){}

+##Payload/DTO

+####@JsonProperty("description_yyds")
+    The @JsonProperty annotation is used to map property names with JSON keys during serialization and deserialization.
+The content of the field with this annotion will be mapped from the "description_yyds" field passed by the JSON.

+    e.g.,
+    @JsonProperty("description_yyds")
+    private String description;

 ##Entity
 The annotations used under entity may vary based on the type of database used for the application